mco-gh/mco.dev/content/post/puzzles/chain.md

 - British comedian, actor, author, playwright, lyricist, and director
 - The Rocket Man
 - Former Member of the Supremes
-- Lincoln's famous adversary
+- Lincoln's infamous debate adversary
 - Computer scientist specializing in concurrent programming
 - Actress and singer who played Rachel on the TV series *Glee*
 - One of the original Mamas
-- Author of the book that inspired the film Blade Runner
+- Author of the book that inspired the film *Blade Runner*
 - Popular comic strip detective published from 1931 to 1977
 - Former world number 1 tennis star who won three grand slams
 - Singer whose biggest hit was *Rocky* (not the movie)